EricThomson/anaties/readme.md

 ## To do
 - Replace fft with welch it is *way* better for getting power spectrum.
-- For specgrogram add denoising (e.g., 60hz) and filtering options.
+- For spectrogram add denoising (e.g., 60hz) and filtering options.
 - Add plot-shader.
 - Do I want data-scroller or not?
-Talk to Baca about this.
 - For freqhist should I guarantee it sums to 1 even when bin widths don't match data limits?
 Probably not.
 Something to think about though.
 - In smoother, consider switching from filtfilt() to sosfiltfilt() for reasons laid out here: https://dsp.stackexchange.com/a/17255/51564
 - Convert notch filter to sos?